RHEPDS/rhepds.github.io/HOWTO.md

 ---
 layout: default
-title: How to add pages
+title: How to add content
 nav_order: 1
 ---

-# How to create additional pages
+# How to create additional content pages

 We use the just-the-docs jekyll theme for our webpages.
 To add a page to this home page you need to do the following: